-According to the Chinese metaphysical arts, each of the Five Elements – Metal, Water, Wood, Fire and Earth – have a corresponding season.
+According to the Chinese metaphysical and healing arts, each of the Five Elements – Metal, Water, Wood, Fire and Earth – have a corresponding season.
 “How can that be?” you’re probably wondering.

 In my Transylvanian homeland, 6th of August is celebrated as a Christian Orthodox religious day, however, the church actually “borrowed” the day from the pagan traditions of the land.
 It is called “the day when the face changes”.
 In the religious context it is related to Jesus Christ, in the pagan one, the face is the face of nature.
 The Sun still shines over the land, yet its rays do not scorch the land as it did in July.
 The pagan tradition says that nothing grows anymore in August, but everything that has grown already ripens and matures.